 Auris Hearing Loops maximize the benefit of hearing aids already fitted (or retro fitted) with “TeleCoils”.
-The T-Coil receives the wirelessly transmitted signal from the hearing loop: most hearing aids ( 70% +) already have T-Coils fitted.
+The T-Coil receives the wirelessly transmitted signal from the hearing loop: most hearing aids ( 70% +) are already fitted with T-Coils.

-The sound source (mic, TV, soundtrack, mp3 etc) is wirelessly transmitted directly to recipient’s hearing aid, thus eliminating the problems of:
+The sound source (mic, TV, soundtrack, mp3 etc) is wirelessly transmitted directly to the recipient’s hearing aid, thus eliminating the problems of:

 It’s elegantly simple!
 The dedicated Auris Hearing Loop amplifier converts an audio signal (eg. a microphone, TV, soundtrack, MP3 etc) into a magnetic signal, delivered via thin cable or copper foil usually installed around the perimeter of a room or as a figure of ‘8’ under the floor.

 By the way, it is an entirely safe technology that has been used by all the other G7 countries for over 50 years, yet is new to Canada.

 – Churches & Halls